Making waves: Female round-the-world crew to fight ocean plastic

 Scientists working closely with the University of Plymouth’s International Marine Litter Research Unit will also research the impact of plastic on environmental, animal and human health.

-Ten women from different disciplines and countries will join the 70-foot (21-metre) sailing boat S.V.
+Ten women from different disciplines and countries will join the 70-foot (21-meter) sailing boat S.V.
 TravelEdge for each stage of the 30-leg journey which leaves Britain on Oct.
 7.

 Participants include scientists, teachers, filmmakers, product designers, photographers and athletes among others.